PreambleOpen System

 Operating layers

-People, governance, system, and technology aligned around one operating core.
+People, governance, protocol, and system aligned around one operating core.

 People